What does transition mean?

 Nottinghamshire County Council have developed a transitions pathway to provide, information, advice and guidance on what should be happening at different stages as a young person makes their way towards adulthood.
 It also contains a range of information once a young person becomes an adult including employment and training opportunities, post 16 education and independent living.
 The pathway is fully interactive and has an introductory video to explain how you can use it and get the best out of it.
 To access the pathway please click on the picture:

-Nottinghamshire County Council have a Transitions Team made up of Social Workers and Community Care Workers who provide planning, assessment, advice and support services for young people preparing for adulthood.
+Nottinghamshire County Council have a Preparing for Adulthood Team, which is made up of Social Workers and Community Care Officers who provide planning, assessment, advice and support services for young people preparing for adulthood.
 They work with young people who have an impairment and require social care support that cannot be accessed through community services already in place.

 My Futures Choices magazine is a free magazine for disabled young people, their families and people who support them.
 Included in each issue are stories on health, education, employment, friends and activities.
 All of the stories are written by young people themselves and gives an opportunity to share with other young people how they have successfully transitioned into adulthood.
 To access the magazine please click on the following link: My Future Choices